SpyrosPac/frontend-files-uglifier/README.md

 # frontend-files-uglifier

 Welcome! **frontend-files-uglifier** is a maven plugin to uglify (minify) front end files for Java Web Applications.
-Currently only JavaScript files can be minified.
+Currently  JavaScript and CSS files can be minified.

 # Introduction

-Frontend files uglifier minifies your project JavaScript files into the same or a different directory, you can add a "min" suffix or replace the existing file.
-An option is also given to minify only files that are updated later than their minified copies (which are identified by *.min.js).
+Frontend files uglifier minifies your project JavaScript and/or CSS files into the same or a different directory, you can add a "min" suffix or replace the existing file.
+An option is also given to minify only files that are updated later than their minified copies (which are identified by *.min.js /css).
 Goal is named **uglify**.

 ## Parameters